Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: LISA data modeling and analysis in SGWBinner

 \subsubsection{LISA noise model}

 As discussed in the previous section, the TDI variables are designed to eliminate the dominant laser frequency noise.
 In a simplified approach, the residual noise components (dubbed secondary noise) that enter into each TDI channel can be grouped into two effective quantities, namely, ``Optical Metrology System" (OMS) noise and ``Test Mass" (TM) noise.
 The former accounts for noise in the readout frequency, due, for example, to laser shot noise, while the latter is associated with the random displacements of the test masses caused, for example, by local environmental disturbances.
-Introducing the transfer functions for these two noise sources $\mathcal{T}^{\nu}_{ij,\alpha\beta}(f)$ (for details, see, {\it e.g.},~\cite{Flauger:2020qyi,Hartwig:2021mzw,QuangNam:2022gjz,Hartwig:2023pft}), which project those contributions onto the TDI channels,~\footnote{Note that Greek indices run over the satellite pairs and are summed according to the Einstein summation convention.} the total noise power spectrum can be expressed as
+Introducing the transfer functions for these two noise sources $\mathcal{T}^{\nu}_{ij,\alpha\beta}(f)$ (for details, see, {\it e.g.},~\cite{Flauger:2020qyi,Hartwig:2021mzw,QuangNam:2022gjz,Hartwig:2023pft}), which project those contributions onto the TDI channels, the total noise power spectrum can be expressed as

 Our current knowledge of the LISA noise is based on the LISA Pathfinder~\cite{PhysRevLett.116.231101} and laboratory tests.
 Since the precise determination of noise properties is one of the main technical challenges of the future LISA mission and lays beyond the scope of the current work, as customary in the literature, we assume stationary, Gaussian, and uncorrelated noises at each link with identical spectral shapes given by~\cite{ldcdoc}